 Botanical inventories completed on the Subject Lands identified a total of 129 species of vascular plants.
 Of these, 59 species are native, 67 are exotic, and three species are hybrid.
 No provincially rare, protected, or species having a co-efficient of conservation value of 9 or 10 were observed.
-Seven species rare to Peel Region and the CVC watershed (Varga 2005 and CVC 2002, respectively) were observed, while one species rare in the CVC watershed (per CVC 2002) but not noted in the Peel Region rarity list (Varga 2005) was also identified.
+Ten vegetation species rare to Peel Region and/or the CVC watershed (Varga 2005 and CVC 2002, respectively) were observed.
 A full species list, including global, provincial and local rarity rankings is included in Table 5 (Appendix B).